 We are pleased to announce the 2020 winners of the ILAE COVID-19 and Epilepsy Research Award, for the best research undertaken during the COVID19 pandemic, published or in press, for COVID-19 and epilepsy.

 We will offer further COVID-19 project prizes, one available per region.
 All are encouraged to apply, but we particularly encourage early career researchers.

-To submit your research for consideration, please send your research reference and your affiliations to email@example.com.
-Applications are due before 15 May 2021.
+To submit your research for consideration, please send your research reference (one paper only, please) and your affiliations to firstname.lastname@example.org.
+Applications are due before 31 August 2021.

 Working safely in the laboratory

 CDC guidelines for handling specimens associated with COVID-19

 A comprehensive pandemic response plan for animal laboratory facilities (2010)

 What will clinical trials look like after the pandemic?
 Will COVID-19 lead to a more evidence-based perspective in medicine, or an eminence-based one?
 A perspective from Rob Califf, professor at Duke University and former commissioner of the US Food and Drug Administration.